pierreaubert/gll2txt/README.md

 # History

 The first version of this from 2022 used to be written with Microsoft PowerAutomate.
 I didnt pay the license for the pro version and I was not able to export a copy of the script to others.
 In 2025, I took a few hours to port the script to Python and opensource it.
 It is faster and more reliable.
 Since it is also much simpler, it is easier to debug and adapt to new version of EASE software.

+I wrote the windows automation manually but the app itself has been written with an AI assistant and Windsurf as an editor.
+AI did incredible progress in 2024 but we are not yet there.

 Hope you enjoy it!